vartikavr/trySubmit/object-slicing.md

 int main()
 {
 	GWOC obj1(100, 20, 30);
-	//values - contributors(20) and mentors(30) of derived class would be sliced off
-    //when object assigned from obj1 to obj2 GirlScript obj2 = obj1;
+	//values - contributors(20) and mentors(30) of derived class would be sliced off when object assigned from obj1 to obj2 GirlScript obj2 = obj1;
 	obj2.participate();
 	cout<<"No. of members = "<<obj2.members<<endl;